oldtools/v0rt3X/ReadMe.md

 ## Launching Games

 It is not necessary, but recommended to enable the RunAsAdmin option.
-Ideally, v0rt3X can run entirely in userspace, however many games require administrator access and manipulating hardware at the user level is often unreliable.
+Ideally, v0rt3X can run entirely in userspace, however many games require administrator access and manipulating hardware at the user-level is often unreliable.

 ![AsAdmin](https://oldtools.github.io/v0rt3X/runas.png)